subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 ## 2. Configure Project

-Since coordinator service v2.3.0, there are two different types of project hosting: one is system hosting, which is the default way of using Docker; the other is user hosting, which uses existing services.
+There are two different approaches to hosting your SubQuery Indexing SDK project.
+System Managed, and User Managed

+### System Managed

+This is the default way where the SubQuery indexer service will manage the running and deployment of a SubQuery project on the same VM using Docker.

 For system-hosted projects, you will need to provide an indexing endpoint, this endpoint must be a non-pruned archive node.
 Public nodes may be rate limited, which can affect indexing speed. **When indexing your project we suggest getting a private API key to avoid being rate limited.**